 About

-Fork in the Path is a school dedicated to cultivating a deeper relationship with nature, learning to forage and eat seasonal wild foods, and discovering perspective shifts.
+Fork in the Path is a collective of educators dedicated to cultivating a deeper relationship with nature, learning to forage and eat seasonal wild foods, and discovering new perspectives on life.

 Sustainability